 The most eco-friendly way to wash your item, is to hand wash in cold water with natural detergent (use 1-3% WOF) and line dry, in the shade.
 Drying in shade ensures that your item is not exposed to prolonged UV rays.
 Prolonged UV exposure will fade the color of your item.
 Some dyes are less "lightfast" than others and will quickly fade when exposed to light.
 You may wash your item with grey water, if your grey water is pH neutral.
 This saves valuable energy and water!
 Some dyes are less "washfast" than others and will quickly fade when washed in heat with harsh detergents.
 Acidic or alkaline environments can cause a shift in color, so pH neutral soap is highly recommended.
 Most natural soaps are pH neutral, but check the label to be sure.
 Alternatively, you may machine wash (on delicate cycle) in cold water with natural detergent (use 1-3% WOF).
 Most fabrics can be tumble dried on low, but check the care instructions based on your fabric/garment.

-Natural dyer, natural dye educator, maker and all around textile nerd.
+Natural dyer/educator, maker and all around textile devotee.